Goruchie/Try-Bootstrap/README.md

 # Portfolio Project

-* Creating my first Portfolio with help from Figma's templates.
+* Creating our Portfolio Project using Bootstrap.
-* Now live!
-(Courtesy of GitHub Pages) https://fdezcaminero.github.io/figmaPortfolio1/

 ## Built With